brendan-style/homerun_model/README.md

 ## Model Coefficients and Results:

 Originally, I attempted to utilize logistic regression, gradient boosting, and random forrest models to predict which matchup would result in a home run.
 However, due to the rarity of a home run occuring, all 109k matchups I predicted resulted in a 0.
 Realizing that a classification model wouldn't work, I pivoted to predicting a continuous variable, specifically, the home run rate relative to the league average.

+Since a lot of my stats will likely have some multicollinearity, I decided on using a LASSO regression model to reduce the effects of that as best I can.
+For the batters, this reduced the original 12 features down to 9, and reduced the pitching features from 16 to 9

+### Batters